MysteryPancake/Houdini-OpenCL/README.md

 The Prefix Sum node is quite slow because it uses for loops rather than fully parallel code.

 Sadly it can't use workgroup reduction since it has to run horizontally and vertically.
-Workgroups aren't aligned to a spatial dimension.
+Workgroups aren't usually aligned to a spatial dimension.

 Instead I tried iterative binary reduction, inspired by workgroup reduction.
 Each iteration takes 2 pixels next to eachother, does the operation and writes the result in a ping-pong way, [like Attribute Blur](#example-2-remaking-attribute-blur).